ChameleonCloud/CC-Images/README.md

 ```

 The base container name is fixed and should be created manually ahead of time.
 The
-default is `chameleon-images`.
+default is `chameleon-supported-images`.
 The scope supports different images for production, staging,
 and development.
 The initial implementation should only use `prod` for the scope.
 Future
 iterations may add support for additional environments.
 The datetime is generated
 automatically when the image is pushed.